 The objective of the program is to create public awareness of the litter problem along the county’s roads by making the adopted section of the road an example of community involvement that improves the beauty of the area through [...]

 All organizations will conduct safety meetings with volunteers to discuss the dangers of working along the side of the roadway.
+Also review a partial list of safety precautions in the application.

 Through such adoption, an organization, group, or individuals would have responsibility of controlling the litter problem within their section of county road.
 In addition, the organization will: Develop a functional plan that will influence and encourage the public to [...]